dysphie/nmrih-audible-breathing/README.md

 # [NMRiH] Audible Breathing
-Makes breathing sounds audible to nearby teammates and spectators
+Makes breathing sounds audible to teammates.
+Spectators can also hear heartbeat sounds.

 ## Installation
 - (Optional) Upgrade to Sourcemod 1.11.0.6506 or higher.
 This will enable some extra features.